ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Introduction

 Our proposed \textbf{A}ffective \textbf{R}esponses to \textbf{A}ugmented \textbf{U}rban \textbf{S}oundscapes (ARAUS) strives to achieve this by using urban soundscapes covering a wide range of acoustic environments and maskers covering several sound types previously investigated in the soundscape literature.
 Additionally, the data collection protocol is compliant with the ISO/TS 12913-2:2018 \citep{InternationalOrganizationforStandardization2017} standard and is designed to be replicable with minimal specialized equipment, ensuring that this dataset can be extended by as many research groups as possible.

 Due to the scope and nature of the proposed dataset, the collected data can also secondarily serve to empirically verify findings from existing soundscape literature.
-Additionally, the size of the dataset allows for relatively larger machine learning models to be investigated along with traditional low-parameter models.
+Additionally, the size of the dataset allows for relatively larger machine-learning models to be investigated along with traditional low-parameter models.

-This article is organized as follows. \Cref{sec:Literature Review} gives an overview of related soundscape datasets in the literature. \Cref{sec:Data Collection Methodology} describes the stimuli generation and data collection method used. \Cref{sec:Analysis and Modeling Methodology} describes exploratory and confirmatory data analyses of the collected responses. \Cref{sec:Affective Response Modeling} presents benchmark models for prediction of perceptual responses to augmented soundscapes.
-Finally, \Cref{sec:Conclusion} summarizes the findings, limitations, and future directions for this work.
+This article is organized as follows. \Cref{sec:Literature Review} gives an overview of related soundscape datasets in the literature. \Cref{sec:Data Collection Methodology} describes the stimuli generation and data collection method used. \Cref{sec:Analysis and Modeling Methodology} describes exploratory and confirmatory data analyses of the collected responses. \Cref{sec:Affective Response Modeling} presents benchmark models for prediction of perceptual responses to augmented soundscapes. \Cref{sec:Limitations and Future Work} discusses the limitations and future directions for this work.
+Finally, \Cref{sec:Conclusion} summarizes the findings of this work and makes some concluding remarks.